 1. All financial transactions are lawful between Muslims and non-Muslims, such as buying and selling homes and cars, and taking part in companies, as long as the Islamic principles are upheld.
-A'ishah, may Allah be pleased with her said: "The Prophet r bought some food from a Jewish seller and was not able to pay the money upfront so he left his armor as a security/ collateral with him until he could pay."
+A'ishah, may Allah be pleased with her said: "The Messenger of Allah bought some food from a Jew with payment to be made later, and he put his shield in pledge for that."
+(Sunnan An-Nasa'i)